 - Obtaining information, analyzing and verifying the company’s compliance with the annual audit program prepared by the internal audit department.

 - Informing the Board of Directors of accounting changes and their effects.

 - Examining on an annual basis the compensation plans of high level executives and managers.

-The ALCO includes the President of the Board and three additional members of the Board, the Deputy Chief Executive Officer, the Chief Financial Officer, the Corporate Financial Controller, the Manager of the Financial Management Division, the Manager of Market Risk, the Manager of the Treasury Division, and other senior members of management.
+The ALCO includes the President of the Board and four additional members of the Board.
 The ALCO meets monthly.
 All limits reviewed by the ALCO are measured and prepared by the Market Risk Department.
 The non-Board members of the ALCO meet weekly to review liquidity, funding, capital and market risk related matters.

 |Board member||Position in Committee|

 - Making the most important decisions regarding inflation risk and exposure, interest rate risk, funding, capital and liquidity levels.